 If you want to capture five exposure, just take an additional two shots.
 One with a two stop forced overexposure and another with a two stop force underexposure.

-Then, in a photo editing software,such as Adobe Photoshop, Elements, Lightroom or Apple Aperture, you can automatically combine these 3-5 photos together to create one photograph with a more appealing dynamic range.
+Then, in photo editing software, such as Adobe Photoshop or Lightroom, you can automatically combine these 3–5 photos together to create one photograph with a more appealing dynamic range.

 All elements within the scene, from the dark shadows up to the bright highlights will be exposed correctly.